Debian: Architectures

 Debian supports a variety of ARM-based network-attached storage (NAS) devices.
 The NSLU2 was supported by the installer in Debian 4.0 and 5.0, and Martin Michlmayr is providing installation tarballs since version 6.0.
 Other supported NAS devices are the Buffalo Kurobox Pro, GLAN Tank, Thecus N2100 and QNAP Turbo Stations.

 Devices based on the Kirkwood system on a chip (SoC) are supported too, such as the SheevaPlug plug computer and OpenRD products.
 There are efforts to run Debian on mobile devices, but this is not a project goal yet since the Debian Linux kernel maintainers would not apply the needed patches.
 Nevertheless, packages exist for resource-limited systems.

 There are efforts to support Debian on wireless access points.
 Debian is known to run on set-top boxes.
 Work is ongoing to support the AM335x processor, which is used in electronic point of service solutions.
 Debian may be customized to run on cash machines.
 BeagleBoard, a low-power open-source hardware single-board computer made by Texas Instruments, has switched to Debian Linux preloaded on its Beaglebone Black board's flash.
 Roqos Core, a x86-64 based IPS firewall router, runs on Debian Linux.

 Organization

 Debian's policies and team efforts focus on collaborative software development and testing processes.
 As a result, a new major release tends to occur every two years with revision releases that fix security issues and important problems.
-The Debian project is a volunteer organization with three foundation documents:
+The Debian project is a volunteer organization with two foundation documents: